 - At 11th level the Diviner gains the ability to use find traps (a 2nd-level priest spell) up to three times per day by pointing in a specific direction and concentrating one round.

 - At 14th level, the Diviner becomes immune to all forms of scrying spells such as ESP, know alignment, or clairaudience; characters trying to use these divinations against the Diviner simply get no response at all.

-- Illusionists gain Reading/Writing (Rauthlek) as a bonus non-weapon proficiency at 1st level.
-This is in addition to the bonus Reading/Writing proficiency gained by all wizards.
+- Illusionists gain Secret Language (Rauthlek) as a bonus non-weapon proficiency at 1st level.
+This is in addition to the bonus Literacy proficiency gained by all wizards.

 - When an illusionist reaches 8th level, he gains an additional +1 bonus to his saving throws against illusion spells cast by anyone other than a specialist Illusionist.

 - At 11th level, the illusionist gains the ability to cast a special dispel phantasmal force up to three times per day (despite the name, this works against any Illusion spell of 2nd level or lower, but no other spells).
 The base chance of success is 50%, +5% per level difference between the illusionist and the caster of the phantasmal force.
 The dispel has a range of 30 yards and a casting time of 1; the Lone Wolf need only point at the illusion and concentrate.
 If the Lone Wolf attempts to dispel something that turns out to be real, the attempt still counts against his limit of three dispels per day.